-So an idea I had was to "mash up" information from the missing index DMVs, the index usage stats DMV, and information about query plans, to determine what type of balance currently exists and how the overall benefit of adding the index might fare.
+So an idea I had was to "mash up" information from the missing index DMVs, the index usage stats DMV, and information about query plans, to determine what type of balance currently exists and how adding the index might fare overall.

 First, we can take a look at the missing indexes that SQL Server currently suggests:

 SELECT d.[object_id], s = OBJECT_SCHEMA_NAME(d.[object_id]), o = OBJECT_NAME(d.[object_id]), d.equality_columns, d.inequality_columns, d.included_columns, s.unique_compiles, s.user_seeks, s.last_user_seek, s.user_scans, s.last_user_scan INTO #candidates FROM sys.dm_db_missing_index_details AS d INNER JOIN sys.dm_db_missing_index_groups AS g ON d.index_handle = g.index_handle INNER JOIN sys.dm_db_missing_index_group_stats AS s ON g.index_group_handle = s.group_handle WHERE d.database_id = DB_ID() AND OBJECTPROPERTY(d.[object_id], 'IsMsShipped') = 0;